Commonwealth questions leadership change in Maldives

 Waheed left a handful of positions open, possibly to entice other parties to join his proposed national unity government.

-So far, Nasheed's Maldivian Democratic Party (MDP) has refused to recognize the new government.
-Friday, Nasheed threatened mass street protests unless his successor stepped aside and handed power to the parliament speaker until new elections are held in two months.
+So far, Nasheed's Maldivian Democratic Party (MDP) has refused to recognise the new government.
+On Friday, Nasheed threatened mass street protests unless his successor stepped aside and handed power to the parliament speaker until new elections are held in two months.

 Waheed has called for a national unity government, and on Saturday said he was open to an independent probe into the circumstances around Nasheed's exit.
 He has ruled out presidential elections before they are due in October 2013.